 There are three layers of software on Armis.

-The Armis cluster runs Red Hat Enterprise Linux version 6.5.
-We update the operating system on Armis as Red Hat releases new versions and our library of third-party applications offers support.
-Due to the need to support several types of drivers (AFS and Lustre file system drivers, InfiniBand network drivers and NVIDIA GPU drivers) and dozens of third party applications, we are cautious in upgrading and can lag Red Hat’s releases by months.
+The Armis cluster runs CentOS Linux version 7.2.
+We update the operating system on Armis as CentOS releases new versions and our library of third-party applications offers support.
+Due to the need to support several types of drivers (AFS and Lustre file system drivers, InfiniBand network drivers and NVIDIA GPU drivers) and dozens of third party applications, we are cautious in upgrading and can lag CentOS’s releases by months.

 Compilers and Parallel and Scientific Libraries